quynhnle135/my-website/docs/tech-blogs/become-fullstack-developer/html_css_js_overview.md

 ---

 ## What I Need To Know About JavaScript?
-- To make your website interactive, you need to use JavaScript.
+- <mark>To make your website interactive, you need to use JavaScript.</mark>
 - JavaScript is a programming language used to help the user interact with the website such as pop-up, notification alert, or animation, etc.
 - JavaScript is widely used across the web and now it's not only used for the front-end but also the back-end with Node and Express.
 - What I should know about JavaScript as a web developer?